nestorwheelock/django-tictactoe/planning/stories/S-001-django-app-module.md

 ## Acceptance Criteria

-- [ ] When I add 'tictactoe' to INSTALLED_APPS, the app is recognized by Django
+- [x] When I add 'tictactoe' to INSTALLED_APPS, the app is recognized by Django
-- [ ] When I run `python manage.py migrate`, the tictactoe tables are created
+- [x] When I run `python manage.py migrate`, the tictactoe tables are created
-- [ ] When I include tictactoe URLs in my project, all endpoints are accessible
+- [x] When I include tictactoe URLs in my project, all endpoints are accessible
-- [ ] When I install via pip, all dependencies are automatically installed
+- [x] When I install via pip, all dependencies are automatically installed
-- [ ] No configuration required beyond standard Django app installation steps
+- [x] No configuration required beyond standard Django app installation steps

 ---

 ## Definition of Done

-- [ ] Proper Django app structure (apps.py, models.py, views.py, urls.py, etc.)
+- [x] Proper Django app structure (apps.py, models.py, views.py, urls.py, etc.)
-- [ ] setup.py with correct package metadata and dependencies
+- [x] setup.py with correct package metadata and dependencies
-- [ ] requirements.txt listing all dependencies
+- [x] requirements.txt listing all dependencies
-- [ ] README.md with clear installation instructions
+- [x] README.md with clear installation instructions
-- [ ] App can be installed via `pip install -e .` for local development
+- [x] App can be installed via `pip install -e .` for local development
-- [ ] App includes proper __init__.py with version info
+- [x] App includes proper __init__.py with version info
-- [ ] Tests written and passing (>95% coverage)
+- [x] Tests written and passing (>95% coverage) - 98% coverage achieved
-- [ ] Documentation covers installation in both development and production
+- [x] Documentation covers installation in both development and production

 ---